Brave New World

 Afterwards, they are approached by John, a white man (in contrast to the Native Americans) who has apparently been raised on the Reservation.
 The story quickly comes out: John’s mother came to the Reservation from the “Other Place,” got stranded there, and then gave birth to John.
 Bernard puts two and two together and realizes that John is the son of the Director.
 Little bulbs labeled “Blackmail opportunity!” start to light up in Bernard's mind.

-Meanwhile, John and Lenina are sprouting googly eyes of sweet love for each other.
+Meanwhile, John and Lenina are falling deeper and deeper in love with each other.
 John brings Lenina and Bernard back to his home, and there we meet his mother, Linda, who is like Lenina plus twenty years.
 Living in squalor for the last twenty years has been absolute torture for her.
-Bernard and John bond because both have been isolated from their communities – Bernard because he’s physically deficient; John because he’s the only white guy around, and because his mother sleeps around.
+Bernard and John bond because both have been isolated from their communities—Bernard because he’s physically deficient; John because he’s the only white guy around and because his mother sleeps around.
 A lot.
 In fact, the only thing John ever had to be happy about as a kid was this book his mother found for him, The Complete Works of William Shakespeare.
-So John just quotes Shakespeare all the time – he feels it is the best way to express himself.
+So John just quotes Shakespeare all the time—he feels it is the best way to express himself.

 Bernard, whose blackmail wheels are still turning, puts Lenina to bed (she’s in a voluntary soma-coma) and makes a phone call to Mustapha Mond, the World Controller we met earlier.
 They all agree that it would be of “scientific interest” to bring John and Linda back to the civilized world, just to see what happens.

 Bernard proceeds to do so.
-He shows up at the factory, where the Director makes a big fuss out of publicly firing him and declaring his deportation to an island.
-Bernard counters by bringing out John, who’s all “Dad!” and Linda, who’s all “Remember me?”
+He shows up at the factory, where the Director makes a big fuss by publicly firing him and declaring his deportation to an island.
+Bernard counters by bringing out John, who’s all “Dad!,” and Linda, who’s all “Remember me?”
 Keep in mind that, in this world, children are grown in bottles, not born.
-All concepts of “mother” and “father” are considered dirty and primitive – so the Director being outed as a father ruins him.
-He runs from the room covering his ears, which essentially means Bernard isn’t getting deported after all.
+All concepts of “mother” and “father” are considered dirty and primitive—so outing the Director as a father totally ruins him.
+He runs from the room covering his ears, which pretty much means Bernard isn’t getting deported after all.

 Helmholtz, on the other hand, bonds with John, and the two share touching moments over the Shakespeare book that John brought with him.
 Helmholtz finally realizes that it is possible to write intense, passionate stuff.